easyRTML/easyRTML/easyRTML_PakageContent/README.md

 ## Step 4: Feature Selection + Model Training

 Now we are all set to Train out Machine Learning model.
-Before that we select the best features among the features_df dataframe which corresponds to highest accursy with limited number of features with coorelation matrix of selected features, Pair Plot of select features and classification report.
+Before that we select the best features among the features_df dataframe which corresponds to highest accursy with limited number of features eventually resulting in prediction time 10-100 macroseconds.

+Outputs and Visual results:
+- List of Selected Features
+- Folds Accuracy, Mean Folds Accuracy, Training Accuracy, Testing Accuracy
+- Classification Report of Tranined Model
+- Confusion Matrix
+- Coorelation matrix of selected features
+- Pair Plot of select features

-Currently we support 2 Machine learning models Xgboost and RandomForest for offline and online classification.
+Currently we support 2 Machine learning models Xgboost and Random Forest compatible for offline classification, Python online classification and Deployment in microcontroller.

 ### Xgboost Model Traning